 In 1 Corinthians 14, the apostle Paul explained that verbal worship edifies worshipers in the assembly.
 In 1 Corinthians 14:15, Christ’s Spirit uses the Greek word psallo to describe how making melody with the spirit and the mind requires words.
 The Scripture explains that meaningful music in worship relies upon understandable words (1 Cor 14:7–19).
 Furthermore, Christians complete the act of psallo by making melody in the heart (Eph 5:19).
 Music consisting of anything other than verbal singing is an addition to God’s Word and contrary to the heart of meaningful worship.

 By seeking to worship in spirit and truth, Christians can find that singing is the only form and the highest form of musical worship in the New Testament.
 Speaking to one another in psalms, hymns, and spiritual songs is a God-given way for Christians to teach and admonish one another (Eph 5:19; Col 3:16).
 For this reason, thousands of churches follow the Scriptures to merely sing.
 They avoid musical instruments including body percussion such as foot-stomping and hand-clapping, because these are additions to Christ’s words.
 These additions are not useful for meaningful worship to God.
 Worship invented by people apart from God’s Word can only hinder Christians from drawing near to God.

 Worship throughout History

 The word acapella refers to non-instrumental singing and means “of the chapel” in Latin.
 The word comes from the ancient form of Christian praise when apostolic churches worshiped by singing without instrumental music.
-For fourteen centuries following Christ, almost all churches sang and opposed the use of musical instruments.
-During the Reformation, the reformers led believers in France and England to remove the recent additions of musical instruments that the Roman church added in the fifteenth century.
+For fourteen centuries following Christ, almost all churches sang and opposed the use of musical instruments in worship and assembly.
+During the Reformation, the reformers led believers in France and England to remove the recent additions of musical instruments that the Roman church added in the fourteenth century.
 This effort to reform Christian worship continued through the nineteenth century among many of these churches.
 Throughout these times, “nonconformist” churches found that true worship is free of the innovations and amusements of society.
 In the Restoration Movement, the restorers made the same stand for true worship and still do.

 Christ’s Perfection of True Worship